Greginkansas/-openhab-openhab1wiki/Synology-and-QNAP.md

 ## Synology Diskstation
 A package of OpenHAB 1.5.0 for [Synology Diskstations](http://www.synology.com/en-us/products/index) is stored at [OpenHAB google groups](https://groups.google.com/d/msg/openhab/lrzcZDYI3Ug/hLJF-sUUjgMJ) and on the package server [https://www.hofrichter.at/sspks](https://www.hofrichter.at/sspks/index.php?fulllist=true).

-Packages from later version numbers (currently 1.7.1, Aug 2015) of OpenHAB can be found [here](https://github.com/cniweb/openhab-syno-spk/releases).
+Packages from later version numbers (currently 1.8.1 and 2.0.0-beta2, Feb 2016) of OpenHAB can be found [here](https://github.com/cniweb/openhab-syno-spk/releases).

 This packages can be installed in DSM via the package manager -> manual installation or by adding https://www.hofrichter.at/sspks/ as package source - there is a [tutorial on the Synology support pages](http://www.synology.com/en-us/support/tutorials/500) about how to do that.
 This package is tested on DS213+ with oracle's java 7 from [PC load letter](http://pcloadletter.co.uk/2011/08/23/java-package-for-synology/).